Evaluating Head Injuries

 - Off balance while sitting, crawling, or walking

 Babies normally retreat into sleep after trauma, which makes the usual admonition to “watch for a change in consciousness” an anxiety-producing instruction for the parent.
-If a head injury occurs near night or nap time in an already tired child, you may be confused about whether the drowsiness is due to the injury or whether it’s just time for sleep to naturally overtake the child.
+If head injuries occur near night or nap time in an already tired child, you may be confused about whether the drowsiness is due to the injury or whether it’s just time for sleep to naturally overtake the child.
 And it may be impossible to follow the advice “Don’t let baby go to sleep.”
 Let baby fall asleep, but awaken yourself every two hours and do a baby check.
 This is what to look for:

 - Change in color from pink to pale or, even more alarming, blue.